buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

     web, or have the :class:`WebStatus` change hooks enabled; as the buildslave will download code from an arbitrary repository.

+``codebase``
+    Specifies which changes in a build are processed by the step.
+The default codebase value is ''.
+The codebase must correspond to a codebase assigned by the :bb:cfg:`codebaseGenerator`.
+If there is no codebaseGenerator defined in the master then codebase doesn't need to be set, the default value will then match all changes.

 ``timeout``
     Specifies the timeout for slave-side operations, in seconds.
 If your repositories are particularly large, then you may need to